rjdkmr/gcMapExplorer/docs/commands/normMCFS.rst

   -o output.gcmap, --output output.gcmap
                          Output ccmap or gcmap file.

-                        When input file is ccmap, ouput file can be gcmap.
+                        When input file is ccmap, output file can be gcmap.
 However, when a input file is gcmap, output file will be only in gcmap.

   -fo gcmap, --format-output gcmap
                          Input format: 'ccmap' or 'gcmap'.

-                        When input file is ccmap, ouput file can be gcmap.
+                        When input file is ccmap, output file can be gcmap.
 However, when a input file is gcmap, output file will be only in gcmap.

   -s median, --stats median